Ukiyo-zōshi: Miyako no Nishiki

 Miyako no Nishiki's real name was Shishido Yoichi and he lived from 1675 to 1710.
 Born a samurai, Nishiki was trained in the Chinese and Japanese classics, but became disowned due to dissipation.
 From 1700 to 1703, he lived in Kyoto where he became a novel-writer, subsequently writing eight novels.
 His most quoted work is Genroku taiheiki (The Epic of Genroku, 1702), which is a collection of critiques against various groups of people.
 Another notable work is Okitsu shiranami (Thieves in the Offing, 1702), a collection of famous tales of robbers of past and present.
-In order to continue earning riches, he traveled to Edo.
-Unfortunately, he was mistaken as a ronin, arrested, and consequently banished to Satsuma province.
+To continue earning riches, he traveled to Edo.
+Unfortunately, he was mistaken as a ronin, arrested, and consequently banished to Satsuma Province.
 He was later pardoned but the banishment left his career in shambles.

 Ejima Kiseki

 Born in 1667, Ejima Kiseki did most of the actual writing for the original books published in the Hachimonjiya bookshop.
 However, all of his works were taken by and labeled as Hacimonjiya Jisho's for many years.
 This deeply upset Kiseki and led him to spend almost the entirety of his inheritance in the gay pleasure quarters of Kyoto.
 At the age of thirty-two, Kiseki turned to novel writing to make a living and earn back the money he had lost in the gay quarters.
 In 1711, Kiseki started his own publishing shop and broke off from Hachimonjiya because of the continued robbery of proper writing credit by Jisho and in an attempt to make more money.
 Unfortunately for Kiseki, his business failed, forcing him to return to Jisho in 1718.
 In a turn of events, Jisho agreed to credit Kiseki as a co-author on future works which encouraged Kiseki to stay at Hachimonjiya.

 Influenced by Saikaku and the gay quarters, Kiseki focused on writing and created a new form of the ukiyo-zōshi.
 However, this new style was inherently influenced by Kiseki's own shallow and flawed nature, making his new works pale in comparison to the detail of Saikaku.
 Despite its superficial roots, Kiseki's new style was able to capture as much interest as Saikaku's works because of its clever plotting even though it lacked style and depth.
-Kiseki would also often plagiarize Saikaku, but his utilization of the plagiarized pieces were so skillful that it was difficult to distinguish them in his work.
+Kiseki would also often plagiarize Saikaku, but his use of the plagiarized pieces were so skillful that it was difficult to distinguish them in his work.
 Enjima Kiseki died in 1736 and with him, his new style of ukiyo-zōshi.
 By the mid-eighteenth century, Edo had become the center of literary activity, and while ukiyo-zōshi continued to be produced until around the 1770s, the genre became stagnant after Kiseki's death and slowly declined.